Denise And Michael Kellen Foundation Inc

 While there is no application process, understanding what the foundation values can inform relationship-building strategies:

 Women in Science and Medicine: The foundation's support of the Women's Entrepreneurship Fund at Rockefeller University demonstrates commitment to helping women "translate their basic science discoveries into novel medications and diagnostics."
-Programs that remove barriers for women in STEM align with this priority.
+Programmes that remove barriers for women in STEM align with this priority.

 Multi-Year Partnerships: The foundation's agreement to provide "annual spendable funds" to supplement the Rockefeller endowment "until sufficient endowment income is generated" shows willingness to make long-term commitments to strategic priorities.